Academic Requirements and Regulations

 Class Attendance Policy

 It is the responsibility of each individual instructor to evaluate the importance of student class attendance.
 Accordingly, each instructor prepares at the beginning of each semester a written statement in the syllabus setting forth his or her policy for consideration of unexcused absences, make-up examinations, and related matters, which will be in force for the semester.
 This statement is filed with the chair of the department and a statement of policy on attendance appropriate to each class is made available to students.
-Absences such as those resulting from illness, death in the family, or institutional activities (those approved by the academic deans, such as debate, artistic performances and athletics) and professional, work-related absences are to be excused when a student reports and verifies them to the instructor.
+Absences such as those resulting from illness, death in the family, or institutional activities (those approved by the academic deans, such as debate, artistic performances and athletics) and professional, work-related absences (such as short-term military obligations) are to be excused when a student reports and verifies them to the instructor.
 For such excused absences, the student should be reasonably accommodated.

 Commencement and Graduation